beginning of content

 What is cardiomyopathy?

-Cardiomyopathy refers to a range of diseases that affect your heart muscle.
+Cardiomyopathy is a condition that affects your heart muscle.
 If you have cardiomyopathy, your heart can't pump blood as well as it should.

 There are different types of cardiomyopathy, each with different causes.